anytizer/gedcomer/README.md

 * Programatically create individuals.
 * Apply personal details, dates and events.

 The purpose is to create a .ged file format that a gedcom software understands.
-Instead of opening a new gedcom project and entering the data in the software, you can programitcally create the details.
+Instead of opening a new gedcom project and entering the data in the software, you can programatically create the details.

 ## Examples